Esri/i3s-spec/README.md

 | Points            | [Point](docs/1.6/3Dobject_ReadMe.md)                                                                 | 1.6              | [1.0](http://docs.opengeospatial.org/cs/17-014r5/17-014r5.html)                          |
 | PointClouds       | [Point Cloud](docs/2.0/pcsl_ReadMe.md)                                                               | 2.0              | 1.1 (under adoption process) |

-In addition, the OGC 1.1 update for MeshPyramids Profile is picking up minor additional updates from I3S 1.6 for 3D Objects and Integrated Mesh Scene Layers as detailed in [here](#version-16).
+A small number of optional changes for the Mesh Pyramids profile (3D Objects and Integrated Mesh Scene Layers), as detailed [here](#version-16), were made to the I3S 1.6 community specification after its adoption as the OGC I3S 1.0 Community Standard.
+These changes are in the process of being picked up for the OGC Community Standard 1.1 update.

 The Point Cloud Scene Layer specification that is currently going thru the adoption process for inclusion as part of OGC I3S Community Standard at version 1.1 is an example where new layer types are being added be added to I3S Standard.